algogz/questions/q/dop/aws-devop-pro-part3.md

 ### QUESTION 247
 Within an IAM policy, can you add an IfExists condition at the end of a Null condition?

-- A. Yes,you can add an If Ex is ts condition at the end of a Null condition but not in all Region s.
+- A. Yes,you can add an IfExists condition at the end of a Null condition but not in all Region s.
-- B. Yes,you can add an If Ex is ts condition at the end of a Null condition depending on the condition.
+- B. Yes,you can add an IfExists condition at the end of a Null condition depending on the condition.
-- C. No,you cannot add an If Ex is ts condition at the end of a Null condition.
+- C. No,you cannot add an IfExists condition at the end of a Null condition.
-- D. Yes,you can add an If Ex is ts condition at the end of a Null condition.
+- D. Yes,you can add an IfExists condition at the end of a Null condition.

 <details><summary>Answer:</summary><p> C